 Phone: +61 2 9036 9055

-Malcolm Jorgensen commenced his PhD in United States Foreign Policy and International Law in 2010 under the supervision of Associate Professor Brendon O’Connor and co-supervision of Professor David Weisbrot, AM.
-He is currently lecturing in the Centre unit USSC6902 US Politics: Presidency and Congress.
+Malcolm Jorgensen commenced his PhD in United States Foreign Policy and International Law in 2010 as the first PhD candidate to be based principally at the US Studies Centre.
+He has previously lectured the Centre unit USSC6902 US Politics: Presidency and Congress.
 He holds a Bachelor of Laws (Hons) and a Bachelor of Arts (Hons) with majors in Economics and International Relations, each from the University of Queensland.
 He was awarded First Class Honours for his 2006 thesis examining the constraints international law places on the use of military force, specifically the role international law played in U.S. foreign policy leading up to the 2003 Iraq War.

-His research analyses the ideological structure of American policymaker’s beliefs about international law and how these beliefs influence international law policy.
+His research analyses the influence of American foreign policy ideology in structuring legal policymakers' competing conceptions of the rule of international law.
 Malcolm spent the latter half of 2011 in the U.S. conducting archival and interview research for this project.